AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 Annotations are comments or explanatory notes added to images or videos.
 Annotations provide marketers the ability to collaborate and leave feedback about assets.

 Video annotations are only supported on browsers with HTML5-compatible video formats.
-Video formats that AEM Assets supports depend on the browser.
+Video formats that [!DNL Experience Manager] Assets supports depend on the browser.

-For Content Fragments, [annotations are created in the editor](content-fragments-variations.md#annotating-a-content-fragment); this functionality requires [AEM 6.4 Service Pack 2 (6.4.2.0)](/help/release-notes/sp-release-notes.md) or later.
+For Content Fragments, [annotations are created in the editor](content-fragments-variations.md#annotating-a-content-fragment); this functionality requires [[!DNL Experience Manager] 6.4 Service Pack 2 (6.4.2.0)](/help/release-notes/sp-release-notes.md) or later.

 You can add multiple annotations, before you save them.